-In over ten years in Rome, during which I’ve organised innumerable meetings for visiting dignitaries, churchmen, and politicians—gratuitously, I note only for the record—occasionally, afterwards, I may have received a rare thank you note.
+Over the last ten years or so living in Rome, during which time I have organised innumerable meetings for visiting dignitaries, churchmen, and politicians (gratuitously, I note only for the record), occasionally afterwards I have received a rare thank you note.

-Anyone who has ever spent even a little time among our political class of largely textbook narcissists will automatically intuit the character and uniqueness of the man from this single anecdote.
+Anyone who has ever spent even a little time among our narcissistic political class will automatically intuit the character and uniqueness of the man from this single remark alone.

-Politicians believe that when you do them a favour, they are actually—with their telltale magnanimity and graciousness—bestowing on you an enormous privilege and honour in allowing you to serve someone as important as them.
+Politicians believe that when you do them a favour, they are actually—with their tell-tale magnanimity and graciousness—bestowing on you an enormous privilege and honour in allowing you to serve people as important as them.

-In a 2007 interview with Edward Pentin worth reading, Amess referred to himself as a “born optimist,” an autobiographical reflection which also summed up the man.
+In a 2007 interview with Edward Pentin—which is worth reading—Amess referred to himself as a “born optimist,” an autobiographical description which certainly summed up the man.

-I first met Sir David—though at that time not yet knighted—in 2010 when the Dignitatis Humanae Institute was setting up the UK’s All-Party Parliamentary Group on Human Dignity and British politics’ other great Catholic David—Lord Alton of Liverpool—was seeking a suitable deputy chairman.
+I first met Amess, though at the time not yet knighted, in 2010 when the Dignitatis Humanae Institute was setting up the UK’s All-Party Parliamentary Group on Human Dignity.
+Another great Catholic in British politics, David, Lord Alton of Liverpool, was seeking a suitable deputy chairman for the initiative.

-In the often delicate and tetchy world promoting Christian anthropology in the political sphere, navigating the inevitable hyper-paranoid sensibilities of the militant secularists, Amess was a prudent, experienced, and diplomatic old hand.
+In the often delicate and tetchy work of promoting Christian anthropology in the political sphere, navigating the inevitable hyper-paranoid sensibilities of militant secularists, Amess was ever prudent, experienced, and diplomatic.

-His engaging amiability, complimented with an almost childlike enthusiasm and unaffected, somewhat out-of-place innocence—even more notable for one who had been in parliament for nearly four decades—were his unmatchable secret weapons in disarming potential foe.
+His engaging amiability, complemented by an almost childlike enthusiasm and unaffected, somewhat out-of-place innocence—all the more notable for one who had been in parliament for nearly four decades—were his unmatchable secret weapons in disarming potential foes.

 His life and career

-Amess represented Basildon until 1997.
-He was well-known in this period as being the member of parliament most enthusiastic about nominating his great constituents of Basildon at every appropriate opportunity, and even more opportunities that weren’t.
+Amess represented Basildon in Essex until 1997.
+He was well-known in this period as being the member of parliament most enthusiastic about nominating his great constituents of Basildon at every appropriate opportunity—and even more opportunities that weren’t.

 Basildon was the bellwether as-goes-here-so-goes-the-country seat.
-His 1992 victory, surprising nearly every professional observer, augured well for the wider general election as the results came in, and somehow John Major did indeed manage to cling on to power.
+His 1992 victory, surprising nearly every professional observer, heralded the wider general election as the results came in, and somehow John Major managed to cling on to power.

-At the constituency boundary changes in 1997, after 14 years of regaling the House with tales of how his constituents in Basildon were the greatest in the world, Amess cheerfully decamped to the neighbouring, far safer, Southend, and his new constituents then immediately became the greatest in the world, without his missing a beat.
+At the constituency boundary changes in 1997, after 14 years of regaling the House with tales of how his constituents in Basildon were the greatest in the world, Amess cheerfully decamped to the neighbouring, far safer, Southend.
+His new constituents then immediately became the greatest in the world, without his missing a beat.

-It was a sign of Amess’s natural and unforced affability that his parliamentary colleagues only subjected him to the lightest of affectionate ribbing at the shrewd and deftly executed political manoeuvring.
+It was a sign of Amess’ natural and unforced affability that his parliamentary colleagues only subjected him to the lightest of affectionate ribbing at his shrewd and deftly executed political manoeuvring.

-I was surprised, listening to the Economist’s daily podcast mentioning David Amess’s death and legacy, that there was no mention whatsoever of his Catholicism.
+I was surprised, listening to The Economist’s daily podcast mentioning David Amess’s death and legacy, that there was no mention of his Catholicism.

 Surely, along with his family, his faith was the key animating force in his long parliamentary career.

-Perhaps it is too early to suggest a motive for the bloody slaughter of one of Christianity’s most visible and well known parliamentarians by an Islamic fundamentalist, but I am surprised that not more has been made of at least the possibility that Amess was killed in odium fidei (out of hatred for the faith)—the Catholic Church’s traditional and ancient formulation for recognising martyrdom.
+Perhaps it is too early to suggest a motive for the murder of one of the UK’s most visible and well-known Christian parliamentarians by an Islamic fundamentalist, but I am surprised that more has not been made of at least the possibility that Amess was killed in odium fidei (out of hatred for the faith)—the Catholic Church’s traditional and ancient formulation for recognising martyrdom.

-If you like to cultivate what the late Franciscan friar Benedict Groeschel used to call “friends in high places,” pray for David Amess now—so that one day he may be interceding for you.
+If you like to cultivate what the late Franciscan friar Benedict Groeschel used to call “friends in high places,” pray for David Amess now—one day he may intercede for you.

 Amess was simply too agreeable to be objectionable or contrarian by inclination.
 But when it came to matters of faith, his natural decency and sense of fairness gave enormous strength to Catholic principles that he would not compromise, principles that in the end probably somewhat inhibited further political advancement.